Alireza-Ghavabesh/AIOhttp-rest-api/README.md

 # AIOhttp-rest-api

-Curent orm : with Async SqlAlchemy.
+Curent orm : Async SqlAlchemy.

 It will to change with (Tortoise ORM)
 This project is under development...